cicsdev/cics-banking-sample-application-cbsa/etc/install/libertyUI/doc/CBSA_Liberty_UI_installation_deployment_guide.md

 Copy the ibmjzos.jar to your workstation and make a note of the location.

-Issue the following command from the command line to add the IBM JZOS toolkit JAR:
+Issue the following command from the command line to add the IBM JZOS Toolkit API jar:

 > mvn install:install-file -Dfile="*download location*/ibmjzos.jar" -DgroupId=jzos -DartifactId=ibmjzos -Dversion=1.0.0 -Dpackaging=jar